-- Comfort or convenience items - Disposable supplies except ostomy bags and urinary catheters and supplies consistent with Medicare coverage guidelines - Exercise and hygiene equipment; experimental or research equipment - Devices not medical in nature such as sauna baths and elevators, or modifications to the home or automobile - Deluxe equipment - More than one (1) piece of equipment that serves the same function
+- Comfort or convenience items or luxury equipment or features. - Disposable supplies except for all ostomy, urinary, and incontinence supplies that are medically necessary and consistent with Rule 1300.67.005(d)(8). - Supplies required under this section do not include supplies that are comfort, convenience, or luxury equipment or features. - Exercise and hygiene equipment; experimental or research equipment. - Devices not medical in nature such as sauna baths and elevators, or modifications to the home or automobile. - Deluxe equipment. - More than one (1) piece of equipment that serves the same function.

-Emergency Services
+Emergency services